Tasarinan/editor-framework/docs/api/core/editor.md

   - `Editor.frameworkPath`: The editor framework module path.
 Usually it is `{your-app}/editor-framework/`
   - `Editor.dataPath`: Your application's data path.
 Usually it is `~/.{your-app-name}`

+## Editor Protocols
+  - `editor-framework://`: Map to the editor framework module path.
+  - `app://`: Map to the root path of your app.

 ## Editor Options

   - `Editor.isDev`: Indicate if the application run with `--dev`